 Hicks died at age 83 in 1972, which was 25 years before the youngest of the Hicks babies, Jane Blasio, discovered the truth of her origins in 1997.
 Blasio, who now works as a private investigator and is considered an expert in black market adoptions, tried to find the truth behind her adoption for years before she met a probate judge who found that Hicks sold 200 babies to adoptive families in Akron, Ohio.
-The story is featured on Taken At Birth during a three-part special airing on TLC October 9, 10 and 11 at 9 p.m.
-EST each night.
+The story has been featured in many TV specials, including on TLC’s, Taken At Birth, which originally aired in 2019.

 Hicks died from leukemia, according to Appalachian History.
 His grave, however, is a bit of a mystery.